 The Democrats' campaign strategy also focuses on the key state.

-According to AdImpact, a media tracking firm, Harris' team has over $ 280 million in television and radio reservations for the period between Tuesday and the Election Day.
+According to AdImpact, a media tracking firm, Harris' team have over $ 280 million in television and radio reservations for the period between Tuesday and Election Day.
 However, Trump's team has $ 133 million reserved for the final stretch so far and it is likely to change towards the end of the campaign.

 In the rest of the five battleground states, Harris has the airwaves largely to herself at least for now.